m30wnat10n/manga-n-stuff/abandoned_titles_hunter/README.md

 ### Troubleshooting
 CAPTCHA Issues: If Cloudflare CAPTCHA keeps blocking requests, ensure you're using valid session cookies and try slowing down the script by increasing the sleep time between requests.<br>
 403 Errors: This can happen if your session cookies expire.
 You will need to manually log in again and update your cookies in the script.<br>
-An error occurred: object NoneType can't be used in 'await' expression - I don't know what causes this error, but it is okay, script works fine after adding the title into the collection.<br>

 ### License
 This project is open-source and licensed under the GPL-3.0 license.
 Feel free to modify and improve the script as per your needs. (but do not monetize it, it is bad!)